Zawadidone/dfir-lab/README.md

 ## Known issues or limitations

+* Use auto scaling and healing for the Timesketch web and worker ([https://github.com/radeksimko/terraform-examples/blob/master/google-two-tier-scalable/main.tf#L72]( https://github.com/radeksimko/terraform-examples/blob/master/google-two-tier-scalable/main.tf#L72)).
+* Increase memory used by Plaso in the modules processing and timesketch ([https://github.com/google/timesketch/blob/master/data/timesketch.conf#L171](https://github.com/google/timesketch/blob/master/data/timesketch.conf#L171)).
-* Elastic Traffic filter randomly disappears which breaks Timesketch.
+* Elastic Traffic filter randomly disappears from the Elastic Cloud dashboard which breaks Timesketch, but can be resolved by setting the option again.
+* Use Velociraptor hunts for Linux and Mac OS systems which can be processed by Plaso.
 * Using this setup with 10k production clients to test the scaling of the used Cloud services and the processing Pub/Sub implementation.
 * Above [10-15K clients](https://velociraptor.velocidex.com/scaling-velociraptor-57acc4df76ed) the configuration should use the [multifrontend](https://docs.velociraptor.app/docs/deployment/cloud/multifrontend/) feature.
-* Place the Velociraptor GUI (`/gui/*`) and Timesketch behind a [Identity-Aware Proxy](https://cloud.google.com/iap).
-* Use Google OAuth SSO instead of a single admin user for [Velociraptor](https://docs.velociraptor.app/docs/deployment/cloud/#configuring-google-oauth-sso) and [Timesketch](https://github.com/google/timesketch/blob/master/data/timesketch.conf#L53).
-* Use Velociraptor hunts for Linux and Mac OS systems which can be processed by Plaso.
 * Add [Windows](https://github.com/Velocidex/velociraptor/blob/master/artifacts/definitions/Windows/Memory/Acquisition.yaml) and [Linux](https://docs.velociraptor.app/exchange/artifacts/pages/linuxmemoryacquisition/) memory hunts to Velociraptor and process this with the [Volatitiy Timeline feature](https://www.alexanderjaeger.de/autotimeliner-to-cyberchef-to-timesketch/).
-* Using Cloud Run/Kubernetes instead of the Compute Engine.
-* The applications Velociraptor and Timesketch are deployed using the Compute Engine.
-But these can also be deployed using Cloud Run for these custom Docker images with entry points that look like the startup scripts are needed.
 * Default all used VM instances have an outgoing internet connection to install software packages.
-* The Timesketch web instances can only use a single WSGI worker https://github.com/google/timesketch/issues/637
-* For production use change the Filestore tier to BASIC_SSD ([Velociraptor](modules/velociraptor/main.tf#L253), [Timesketch](modules/timesketch/main.tf#L87))

-## ToDo
+* Create VM images with the required packages already installed.
+* The startup scripts contain passwords.
+* Monitor the flow from the Velociraptor bucket until Timesketch with an alert if something fails in the processing.
+* The Timesketch load balancer HTTP response location returns http:// instead of https://
+* Add an object name prefix to the plaso timelines to exclude from Cloud function execution [https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/storage_notification#object_name_prefix](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/storage_notification#object_name_prefix).

 * add processing module (GCP Pub/SUB).
 * Add CI build to Gitlab with different entry point which logs to stdout and stderr and check if the logs end up in Stackdriver. https://github.com/google/timesketch/blob/master/docker/release/build/docker-entrypoint.sh, https://docs.gunicorn.org/en/stable/settings.html#accesslog, https://docs.gunicorn.org/en/stable/settings.html#accesslog.